Mordor: Mount Doom

 Tolkien identified the volcano of Stromboli off Sicily with Mount Doom.

-Mount Doom, Orodruin, or Amon Amarth ("Mountain of Fate") is more than an ordinary volcano; it responds to Sauron's commands and his presence, lapsing into dormancy when he is away from Mordor, and becoming active again when he returns.
+Mount Doom (in Sindarin: Amon Amarth) or Orodruin ("Mountain of Blazing Fire") is more than an ordinary volcano; it responds to Sauron's commands and his presence, lapsing into dormancy when he is away from Mordor, and becoming active again when he returns.
 It is the place where the One Ring was forged, and its magma heart is the only place where it can be destroyed.
 When Sauron is defeated at the end of the Third Age with the destruction of the One Ring, the volcano erupts violently.

 Tolkien stated in his "Guide to the Names in The Lord of the Rings", intended to assist translators, that the phrase "Crack of Doom" derives from William Shakespeare's play Macbeth, Act 4 scene 1.
 Tolkien wrote that the phrase meant "the announcement of the Last Day" by a crack of thunder, or "the sound of the last trump[et]" (he cites the use of "crack" to mean a trumpet's sound in Sir Gawain and the Green Knight at lines 116 and 1166) at the Last Judgment as described in the Book of Revelation.
 He further states that "Doom" originally meant "judgement", and by its sound and its use in the word "doomsday" carries the "senses of death, finality, and fate".
 Another possible source of the name, mentioned by Tolkien and discussed by the Tolkien scholar Jared Lobdell, is a pair of tales of supernatural events by the English novelist Algernon Blackwood, "The Willows" and "The Glamour of the Snow".

 According to the fanzine Niekas, Tolkien "more or less found Mordor" on a Mediterranean cruise in September 1966.
 When sailing past the volcano of Stromboli at night, Tolkien said he had "never seen anything that looked so much like [Mount Doom]."

 Mount Ngauruhoe was Peter Jackson's inspiration for the Mount Doom in his films.

 In Peter Jackson's film adaptation of The Lord of the Rings, Mount Doom was represented by two active volcanoes in New Zealand: Mount Ngauruhoe and Mount Ruapehu, located in Tongariro National Park.
 In long shots, the mountain is either a large model or a CGI effect, or a combination.
 The production was not permitted to film the summit of Ngauruhoe because the Māori hold it to be sacred, but some scenes on the slopes of Mount Doom were filmed on the slopes of Ruapehu.